-I had just finished an epic overland trip in Asia but I wanted my trip to finish on an even more epic high so I thought I would do something that hundreds of local people do every day and take the train from Bangkok to Kuala Lumpur.
-God damn it was a long few days on the track but it was incredible!
+I had just finished an amazing overland trip in Asia but I wanted my trip to finish on an even more epic high so I thought I would do something that hundreds of local people do every day and take the train from Bangkok to Kuala Lumpur.
+God damn, it was a long few days on the track but it was incredible.

 I need of a Thailand itinerary that shows you nature, culture, islands & beaches?
 Click on the link to check out my 4 different Thailand itineraries!
 Also don't forget to read all my essential Thailand travel tips or my simple tips on how to stay connected when traveling to Thailand.

 3rd, 2nd or 1st class train?

 There are three classes to choose from when booking a train ticket from Bangkok to Kuala Lumpur:

 - first class with AC, bed and linen